 The complexity of natural systems can be understood as the product of a very long "arms race" between living species in their competition for resources.
-However, it is far from evident whether life as such, including its fundamental features of metabolism and self-replication, could not be implemented and maintained in much simpler predictable systems.
+However, it is far from evident whether life as such, including its fundamental features of metabolism and self-replication, could not be implemented and entertained in much simpler predictable systems.
 Such minimized systems would represent more efficient machineries for the conversion of energy and the production of drugs and smart biomaterials compared to conventional host organisms like microbes.
 This is the underlying hypothesis of many enterprises summarized under the concept of the "minimal cell".

-Consequently, the quest for minimal cells, which would potentially allow maximal efficiency in biotechnological processes, has been at the forefront of synthetic biology for many years.
-Teams employing the full power of large-scale DNA synthesis, most prominently represented by the Venter group,[1] have come a long way in addressing the minimal set of genes through top-down gene knockout, and by constructing the full genome of a microorganism able to fully take over the live functions of a cell.
+Consequently, the quest for minimal cells, potentially allowing maximal efficiency in biotechnological processes, has been at the forefront of Synthetic Biology for many years.
+Teams employing the full power of large-scale DNA synthesis, most prominently represented by the Venter group,^[1] have come a long way in addressing the minimal set of genes by top-down gene knockout, and by constructing the full genome of a microorganism able to fully take over the live functions of a cell.

-While being a valid approach to reach a minimized host chassis, these studies have so far not attempted to define the minimal set of functional elements required to build a living system from scratch.
-Instead, such a de novo approach has been stimulated by the origin-of-life field, in an attempt to identify the key components of a historically plausible "protocell".
-Much work on the formation, growth, and division of membrane vesicles,[2] the replication of nucleic acids inside protocells, [3] and primitive biocatalysis [4] was pioneered by origin-of-life researchers, who necessarily had to follow a bottom-up approach.
+While being a valid approach to reach a minimized host chassis, so far these studies have not attempted to define the minimal set of functional elements required to build a living system from scratch.
+Instead, such a de novo approach was stimulated by the Origin-of-Life field, in the attempt to identify the key components of a historically plausible "protocell".
+Much work on the formation, growth and division of membrane vesicles,^[2] replication of nucleic acids inside protocells,^[3] and primitive biocatalysis^[4] was pioneered by origin-of-life researchers, who necessarily had to follow a bottom-up approach.

-These fundamental questions at the core of life sciences, namely, what is life and how could it reconstituted in a minimal system, are currently only marginally addressed in the current research in synthetic biology.
-Although protocells are usually included in all definitions of synthetic biology, active research in this area has been largely underrepresented.
-Protocell research
+These fundamental questions at the core of life sciences, namely: what life is, and how it could be reconstituted in a minimal system, are currently only marginally addressed in the current research on Synthetic Biology.
+Although protocells are usually included in all definitions of Synthetic Biology, active research in this area has been largely underrepresented.
+Protocell research also suffered from a comparably slow progress over the past ten years, in comparison with approaches that involve the development of advanced genetic circuits through genetic engineering in organisms at the systems level.